patlim1/samotsvety.org/blog/2023/02/26/moore-v-harper/index.md

 > **It remains true that "state statutes and state constitutions can provide standards and guidance for state courts to apply."
 Rucho, 139 S. Ct. at 2507.
 It is also true, however, that state courts are limited to enforcing the express policy prescriptions of the legislature and procedural limitations&mdash;such as the gubernatorial veto or initiative process&mdash;on the legislature's lawmaking powers**.; See Smiley v.
 Holm, 285 U.S. 355, 369 (1932); Gore, 531 U.S. at 120 (Rehnquist, C.J., concurring); Ariz.
 State Legislature, 576 U.S. at 824.8 None of this Court's precedents support the "conclusion that imposing some constraints on the legislature justifies deposing it entirely," in favor of giving a state's lawmaking power to its judiciary.
 Ariz.
 State Legislature, 576 U.S. at 841 (Roberts, C.J., dissenting); see also Republican Party v.
 Boockvar, 141 S. Ct.
 1, 2 (2020) (statement of Alito, J., joined by Thomas and Gorsuch, JJ.) (when a state court replaces the policy prescriptions of the legislature with its own, "there is a strong likelihood that the State Supreme Court decision violates the Federal Constitution").[^24]

-The NRRT's brief on the other hand focuses on outlining when state courts can and cannot check the actions of the legislature.
+The NRRT's brief on the other hand focuses on outlining their stance on when state courts can and cannot check the actions of the legislature.
 The first is through "express authorizations'' where a clear standard is outlined in state law.
 As they note, "**Such express authorizations as exist in New York and as the Rucho Court identified in Missouri, Iowa, and Delaware law codify clear anti-partisan gerrymandering standards that state courts are empowered to enforce.** But it does not logically follow from the Court's recognition that "[p]rovisions in state statutes and state constitutions can provide standards and guidance for state courts to apply" in redistricting cases that all state court attempts to review a state legislature's redistricting authority are automatically constitutionally permissible.
 Rucho, 139 S. Ct., at 2507." (emphasis added) [^25]

 So neither conservative group is asking for state courts to be cut out of the lawmaking process.
 Instead, they're asking for specific standards around when it's acceptable for a state court to intervene and/or what remedies they're allowed to issue.